-Corporate social responsibility and employee citizenship behavior: the distinct moderating role of responsible leadership
+Corporate social responsibility and employee citizenship behavior: The distinct moderating role of responsible leadership

-1 Hue University, Vietnam
+1 School of Hospitality and Tourism, Hue University, Vietnam

 Online Published: 25/11/2025